 - Research from the Center for the Study of Global Christianity

-- Sociological, political, and religious information
+- A focus on historical, sociological, political, and religious contexts

 - "Things to consider" within each local context, such as political conflicts, church-state relations, religious freedom, gender equality, education, health, economics, and climate change.